raulsiles/draft-westerbaan-cfrg-hpke-xyber768d00/draft-westerbaan-cfrg-hpke-xyber768d00.md

 Kyber768Draft00 is Kyber768 as submitted to the third round
     of the NIST PQC process {{KyberV302}}, where it is also known as v3.02.
 It is also defined in {{kyber}}.

+Note that this hybrid KEM is different from the one defined in {{tls-xyber}} based on {{hybrid}} for TLS, as raw X25519 shared secrets can be used, thanks to the message transcript.

 We use HKDF-SHA256 as HKDF.